bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lemoine.md

 **Émile  Lemoine**  was a French civil engineer, mathematician and geometer.

 ### Mathematical Profile (Excerpt):
-* Émile Lemoine's father was involved in the founding of the military Prytanée of La Flèche at this time and, because of this, Émile was awarded a scholarship to enable him to be educated there.
-* While at this school, Lemoine published Note sur une conique et son cercle directeur Ⓣ(Note on a conic and its director circle) in the Nouvelles annales de mathématiques in 1858.
 * In this paper, Lemoine describes himself as a pupil in the Spéciales of the Prytanee impérial of La Flèche.
 * Graduating from the Prytanée Militaire in 1860, Lemoine entered the École Polytechnique in Paris.
 * Lemoine was very musical and while at the École Polytechnique he founded an amateur musical group named "La Trompette" which, several years later, was good enough to have Saint-Saëns write music especially for it.
 * Saint-Saëns composed Septet in E flat major Op 65, at Lemoine's request.
-* In fact Saint-Saëns and other leading musicians of the day would perform with Lemoine's "La Trompette".
 * Saint-Saëns composed other works for Lemoine.
 * For example he gave Lemoine the work Préambule as a present for Christmas 1879.
 * It was played at a concert in January 1880 and Saint-Saëns was so pleased with the result that he promised Lemoine that he would write a complete work with Préambule as its first movement, which he had done by the end of 1880.